vanitabarrett/vanitabarrett.co.uk/writing/to_do_list.md

 For the first few days, I would instinctively pick up my phone if I had some free time at work.
 Now, I barely touch my phone all day and my social media usage has decreased dramatically.

 Generally, I feel more free to decide what I do with my time.
 I no longer feel restricted by my to-do list, and don’t feel guilty for going out rather than working my way through a checklist.
+I value the time I spend with my friends and family more as I can immerse myself in the moment without being distracted by near-constant notifications.

+I've increased in confidence: in the last week I've felt able to relax and chat with colleagues, send a few out-of-the-blue messages to distant friends without second-guessing myself, and signed up to volunteer for a charity after work.

 I still need to consciously stop myself reaching for my phone when I think of something I need to do in the near future, but so far I’ve avoided falling back into the same old habits.